mika-n/NGPCarMenu/ReadMe.md

 - RBRRX improvement 3: Shows the stage information (length, surface, author, version, date if set in BTB specific track.ini file) and a map preview image in BTB stages menu list (RBRRX_MapScreenShot path image if set, otherwise shows the image set in track.ini splashscreen option).
 - RBRRX improvement 4: Shows Nth recently driven stages as a shortcut menu entries on top of the RBR_RX stage list.
 - RBRRX improvement 5: Remembers the focused stage menu line even after visiting the RBR main menu (without NGPCarMenu plugin RBR_RX would sometimes reset back to the first menu line).
+- AutoLogon feature opens automatically the menu screen of your favorite plugin when RBR is launched (for example takes you to RBRTM or RBR_RX menu screen).

 The plugin supports **RBRTM Czech Tournament** plugin (V0.88) integration.
 Use NGPCarMenu in-game menu or INI file to enable/disable this integration.
 The plugin supports **RBR_RX** plugin (RBR_RX.dll with 417792 bytes, the file doesn't have version tag) integration.
 Use NGPCarMenu in-game menu or INI file to enable/disable this integration.